-Nesselwang: Paradise for freestylers, snowboarders and slopestylers in the Allgäu
+Nesselwang: paradise for freestylers, snowboarders and slopestylers in the Allgäu

 - Classic skiing and snowboarding

-- Crosscountry skiing
+- Cross-country skiing

 - Biathlon taster course

-It's just five minutes from the Alpspitzbahn to the Stadlalm.
-To get there, walk back north-east from the Alpspitzbahn along Alpspitzweg towards the train station, then take a sharp right onto An der Riese and keep going for around 400 metres until you reach Sepp‘sStadlalm (An der Riese 40).
+It is only five minutes from the Alpspitzbahn to the Stadlalm.
+To do this, walk from the Alpspitzbahn back towards the station in a north-easterly direction for about 140 metres along An der Riese, then take a sharp right in the opposite direction for 400 metres along An der Riese until you reach Sepp's Stadlalm (An der Riese 40).

 Please check the snow and weather conditions as well as the opening hours of the ski area before buying your ticket!